Laboratory Medicine and the study of disease for medical students

 You can arrange shadowing experiences with experts in disease diagnostics as part of your Enriching Educational Experiences (EEEs).

 You also receive opportunities such as an introduction to Forensic Pathology from the Chief Forensic Pathologist of the Ontario Forensic Pathology Service (OFPS), and Deputy Chief Coroner, Dr. Michael Pollanen, who teaches medical students and invites them to visit the OFPS.

 Clerkship (years 3 and 4)

-During Clerkship, you will hear from Pathologists in Bridge Courses: Transition to Clerkship (TTC) and the Transition to Residency course (TTR).
+During Clerkship, you will hear from Laboratory Medicine Specialists in Bridge Courses: Transition to Clerkship (TTC) and the Transition to Residency course (TTR).

 Electives (open to medical students studying at institutions in Canada)